paulehoffman/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 within, to name but a few.
 Having too many similar options are a burden to the ecosystem.

-The aim of X-Wing is to provide a concrete, simple choice for post-quantum hybrid KEM, that should be suitable for the vast majority of use cases.
+The aim of KC-1 and X-Wing is to provide a concrete, simple choice for post-quantum hybrid KEM, that should be suitable for the vast majority of use cases.

 ## Design goals {#goals}

-By making concrete choices, we can simplify and improve many aspects of X-Wing.
+By making concrete choices, we can simplify and improve many aspects of KC-1.

 * Simplicity of definition.
 Because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
-Using SHA3-256, we do not need HMAC-based construction.
-For the concrete choice of ML-KEM-768, we do not need to mix in its ciphertext, see {{secc}}.
+Using SHA3-256, we do not need HMAC-based construction for KC-1.
+  With a PQC KEM that has IND-CCA security \*\*\*(or is it FO security?)\*\*\* we do not need to mix in its ciphertext in KC-1, see {{secc}}.

 * Security analysis.
-Because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering stronger models.
+With a PQC KEM that meets QROM, we do not need to complicate the analysis of KC-1 by considering stronger models.

 * Performance.
-Not having to mix in the ML-KEM-768 ciphertext is a nice performance benefit.
-Furthermore, by using SHA3-256 in the combiner, which matches the hashing in ML-KEM-768, this hash can be computed in one go on platforms where two-way Keccak is available.
+Not having to mix in the PQC KEM's ciphertext is a nice performance benefit.
+Furthermore, if the PCK KEM's hashing uses SHA3-256, the hash can be computed in one go on platforms where two-way Keccak is available.

-We aim for "128 bits" security (NIST PQC level 1).
-Although at the moment there is no peer-reviewed evidence that ML-KEM-512 does not reach this level, we would like to hedge against future cryptanalytic improvements, and feel ML-KEM-768 provides a comfortable margin.

-We aim for X-Wing to be usable for most applications, including specifically HPKE {{RFC9180}}.

 ## Not an interactive key-agreement